Deadwood, South Dakota: 19th century

 In early 1876, frontiersman Charlie Utter and his brother Steve led to Deadwood a wagon train containing what they believed were needed commodities, to bolster business.
 The town's numerous gamblers and prostitutes staffed several profitable ventures.
 Madame Mustache and Dirty Em were on the wagon train, and set up shop in what was referred to as Deadwood Gulch.
 Women were in high demand by the miners, and the business of prostitution proved to have a good market.
 Madam Dora DuFran eventually became the most profitable brothel owner in Deadwood, closely followed by Madam Mollie Johnson.

 Deadwood became known for its lawlessness; murders were common, and justice for murders not always fair and impartial.
 The town attained further notoriety when gunman Wild Bill Hickok was killed on August 2, 1876.
 Both he and Calamity Jane were buried at Mount Moriah Cemetery, as well as other notable figures such as Seth Bullock.

 Hickok's murderer, Jack McCall, was prosecuted twice, despite the U.S. Constitution's prohibition against double jeopardy.
 Because Deadwood was an illegal town in Indian Territory, non-native civil authorities lacked the jurisdiction to prosecute McCall.
 McCall's trial was moved to a Dakota Territory court, where he was found guilty of murder and hanged.

 Beginning August 12, 1876, a smallpox epidemic swept through.
 So many people fell ill that tents were erected to quarantine the stricken.

-In 1876, General George Crook pursued the Sioux Indians from the Battle of Little Big Horn, on an expedition that ended in Deadwood in early September, known as the Horsemeat March.
+In 1876, General George Crook pursued the Sioux Indians from the Battle of the Little Bighorn, on an expedition that ended in Deadwood in early September, known as the Horsemeat March.
 The same month, businessman Tom Miller opened the Bella Union Saloon.

-On April 7, 1877, Al Swearengen, who controlled Deadwood's opium trade, also opened a saloon; his was called the Gem Variety Theater.
+On April 7, 1877, Al Swearengen, who controlled Deadwood's opium trade, also opened a saloon; his was called the Gem Theater.
 The saloon burned down and was rebuilt in 1879.
 When it burned down again in 1899, Swearengen left town.

 As the economy changed from gold panning to deep mining, the individual miners went elsewhere or began to work in other fields.
 Hence Deadwood lost some of its rough and rowdy character, and began to develop into a prosperous town.